Nicole-Hong/coding_bc_daily_schedule_app/README.md

-# Module 5 - Work Day Scheduler Starter Code
+# Module 5 - Work Day Scheduler App

 ## About This Challenge